poonamparhar/poonamparhar.github.io/_posts/2023-05-15-dynamic_compiler_threads.markdown

 When this option is enabled, the HotSpot JVM dynamically adjusts the number of compiler threads based on the workload of the application.
 This means that the JVM will automatically allocate more threads when there are many methods to compile, and fewer threads when there are fewer methods to compile. *UseDynamicNumberOfCompilerThreads* is enabled by default in JDK 11 and later versions.

 This option can be very useful in improving the performance of Java applications by maximizing the utilization of the available CPU resources.
-However, for certain workloads, the dynamic creation and termination of compiler threads can cause unexpected retention of memory allocated by the GLIBC allocater, and can lead to increase in Resident Set Size (RSS) of the process.
+However, for certain workloads, the dynamic creation and termination of compiler threads can cause unexpected retention of memory allocated by the GLIBC allocator, and can lead to increase in Resident Set Size (RSS) of the process.

 In this post, I will go over how to identify and diagnose this problem.
 I'll also discuss potential workarounds and solutions for this problem.